wgpu

 Return a BufferViewMut referring to the buffer range represented by self.
 See the documentation for BufferViewMut for more details.

-• This panics if the buffer to which self refers is not currently mapped.
+• If the buffer to which self refers is not currently mapped.

-• If you try to create overlapping views of a buffer, mutable or otherwise, get_mapped_range_mut will panic.
+• If you try to create overlapping views of a buffer, mutable or otherwise.

 Trait Implementations§